SreehariOfficial12/loginAuthentication/myproject/README.md

 And there are more errors like that.

-Let me know if anything has to changed or to improve for now.
+Let me know if anything has to be changed or to improve for now.